Sharma

+Origin

-According to the Bhavishya Purana, Sensharma or Sharma is the first Brahmin surname.
-Parashurama, sixth avatar of Vishnu, is said to have given this title to King Jaisen.
+According to the Bhavishya Purana, Sharma is the first Brahmin surname, which Parashurama, the sixth avatar of Vishnu, is said to have given to King Jaisen.

+Etymology

+The Sanskrit word "Sharma" is derived from the term "ṣárman," which carries meanings of 'joy,' 'comfort,' and 'happiness.'

 People

-Notable people with the surname Sharma, Sarma or Sarmah include:
+Notable people with the surname Sharma, Sarma or Sarmah who may or may not belong to Brahmin caste are as follows: